 The new restock limits vary from seller to seller because they are based on past and forecasted sales.
 For example, if your previous sales data does not show the need for more units, then you cannot send in more inventory.
 Last spring, Amazon’s reasoning for the limits was to maximize the selection for customers.
 Now with the Amazon FBA changes, the intent was to allow sellers to have more flexibility.

-Your shipping queue page includes all of the information that you need to find out your restock limits.
+Your shipping queue page includes all of the information that you need to find out your restocked limits.
 From the shipping queue page, check out your inventory performance.
 Amazon calculates your maximum shipping quantity by taking your maximum inventory level and subtracting your utilization.
 While pending removals and reserved units are not included in the calculation, your overall inventory does include customer returns.

 How Do the Restock Limits Benefit Sellers?

 One of the major benefits of this change is how it affects your ability to release new products.
-Under the 2020 limit for example, you could not store more than 200 new units at a time.
+Under the 2020 limit, for example, you could not store more than 200 new units at a time.
 Now, you can send as much of your new inventory as you want.
 The only limit is your general restock limit.
-This makes it easier for businesses who want to introduce new goods to meet demand.
+This makes it easier for businesses that want to introduce new goods to meet demand.

 Another advantage is for those who have a diverse catalog of items.
 If your store carries various storage types, then your limit probably won’t affect you as much.
 You will be able to send a variety of units from different storage types.